Sugar (Natalia Gordienko song): In Eurovision

 The song was performed in the second semi-final on 20 May, with it being the 7th song performed out of 17 songs that day.
 Sugar would qualify, finishing 7th with 179 points.
 Two days later, Sugar would be performed in the Eurovision Song Contest 2021 Grand Final.
 It would eventually get a total 115 points, making it enough to finish 13th.

-During the semi-final performance, before the chorus at the end of the performance, Natalia, instead of saying "Give me some, sugar," belted out "Europe, ah!"
-The moment quickly went viral in the Eurovision fan community, with many memes and the like being made.
-She again performed the verse in the jury final for the Grand Final, but after her voice cracked during the line, she eventually switched back to the original line during the Grand Final.